lirbank/meteor-accounts-merge/README.md

 $ mrt add accounts-merge
 ```

-## Example
-See this [example implementation](https://github.com/lirbank/meteor-accounts-merge-example) to get started.

 ## Usage
 To use accounts-merge, simply use Meteor.signInWithGoogle() instead of Meteor.loginWithGoogle().
 The new thing to notice is that the callback for signInWithGoogle() is called with two arguments, `error` and `mergedUsers`, while the callback for loginWithGoogle() is only called with a single `error` argument.

 ```javascript